CameronBodine/PINGMapper/docs/gettingstarted/InstallationDetailed.md

 ## Step 2

 Now for the scary part!
-We are going to open a console so that we can submit a series of commands to Miniconda.
-At this time, the console is the primary interface for installing and running PINGMapper.
-If you want to gain some familiarity with issueing console commands, you can watch this video:
+We are going to open a command prompt so that we can submit a series of commands to Miniconda.
+At this time, the prompt is the primary interface for installing and running PINGMapper.
+If you want to gain some familiarity with navigating with the prompt, you can watch this video:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/9zMWXD-xoxc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Miniconda includes a console called Anaconda Powershell Prompt that we will use to install and run PINGMapper.
+Miniconda includes a command prompt called Anaconda Powershell Prompt that we will use to install and run PINGMapper.
 On Windows, click the start button and scroll through your installed applications until you find the `Miniconda3 folder`.

 <img src="../../assets/install/miniconda_run.png"/>